Sunday Apr 06, 2025

 The Opposite of Everything is History

-It does not explain.
+This essay does not explain.
 It listens.
 It does not resolve.
 It disturbs.
-It follows a structure until it can no longer hold, and then it listens to what flickers after: silence, relation, and the right to opacity.
+It follows structure until it can no longer hold—and then it asks what flickers after: silence, relation, and the right to opacity.

 Why Listen?